 Relief for charitable organisations

-Charities or trustees of a charity may be entitled to apply for an 80% reduction in their business rates if the property they occupy is wholly or mainly used for the relevant charity purposes.
+Charities, or trustees of a charity, may be entitled to apply for an 80% reduction in their business rates.
+The reduction depends on the property being occupied either wholly or mainly for the charity's purposes.
 To qualify the organisation will normally have to be registered as a charity with the Charity Commission or comply with the objectives of a charitable organisation.